What Would I Want People to Know, Danger Zones, & Akharey Mot/Kedoshim

 Oh.
 Wow.
 So many things, I think, searching my brain.
 I get to say anything—and I want it to be important.

-My interviewer asked me if I have hope.
+We end with my interviewer asking me if I have hope.

 “About Gaza?
 Israel?
 The world?”